LindaAPersson/playdate/README.md

 5. In the "Connect to GitHub" field, search for your repository name and click on the connect button next to the right repository.
 6. Choose between automatic deploys or manual deploys.
 I chose automatic deploys.
 7. When the app is deployed, a link will appear at the bottom of the page.

+## Credit
+* A lot of inspiration was taken from Code Institute's walk-through project moments.
+* To set up a default image in the create playdate and edit playdate, this article helped me understand how to arrange the proper file format.
+[Article](https://stackoverflow.com/questions/73945065/convert-image-from-url-to-file)
+* Tutor support at Code Institute helped me with the date filter feature.
+To get that line right wouldn't have taken me a year by myself!
+* My mentor Laure-Nicole deserves the most credit for keeping me on track and helping me plan the project so it actually would be manageable within my short timeframe."